 My interests lie in the uses and applications of technology in communication, especially in terms of how new innovations are shared with others, as well as how students apply these out of the classroom.

-Catherine Wright is a Term Associate Professor of Communication at George Mason University.
+Catherine Wright is a Term Associate Professor and the Undergraduate BA Director of Communication at George Mason University.
 She teaches courses in Communication Theory, Public Speaking, Small Group Communication, Mass Media Theory, Business & Professional Communication, and Persuasion.

 For almost a decade, Dr. Wright has been the Faculty Director of the Italian Cinema, Society, and Culture study abroad program in Milan, Italy.
 This six-credit multidisciplinary program has introduced students from GMU and other universities around the country to the exciting and diverse country of Italy through lectures and excursions.
 Students can study topics such as Fashion, Italian Media, Film, Italian Politics, History, Art History, and much more!